XDimLab/GIFStream/README.md

     │   │   └── ...
     └── ...
 ```
-Then preprocess the data using the script as below.
+Then edit gsc_tool/preprocess.sh for specific dataset and preprocess the data using this script as below.
 It will transform yuv files into png files and conduct colmap for the first frame setted in gsc_tool/scene_info.py.
 Note that this is not the process conducted in the article and performance is not perfectly matched, since our code has been reimplemented.

 ```bash
 bash gsc_tool/preprocess.sh